UCSD-E4E/website2.0/projects/fishsense-mobile/fishsense-mobile.md

 ---
 layout: project
 permalink: /fishsense-mobile
-title: "FishSense Mobile: Citizen Science for Smarter Fisheries"
+title: FishSense Mobile - Turn your phone into a fisheries science tool
-category: fishsense
+category: fishsense, fishsense-mobile
 enable_nav: false
 ---
 Monitoring fish populations is critical for understanding ocean health and ensuring sustainable fisheries.
 Traditionally, researchers rely on methods such as “catch-and-release” studies or in-water surveys, but these approaches are costly, labor-intensive, and often require expert scientists on board every research trip.